JoshuaKGoldberg/Goldblog/content/blog/ts-expect-error/index.md

 ```

 > In case you're wondering, `append` is a commonly used function in TypeScript's source code for dealing with potentially undefined arrays.
-> It'll create a new array if the existing one doesn't already exist.
+> It creates a new array if the existing one doesn't already exist.

 ### State Clearing